Name: Olivier Blanchard

 Languages: French 100%, English 100%, Spanish 34.71%, Italian 2.1%

-Current Chairs and Boards: SmartBrief Social Media Advisory Board, Social Media Club – Greenville, Linking The Upstate, TED Greenville, Charette Labs.
+Current Chairs and Boards: SmartBrief Social Media Advisory Board, Social Media Club – Greenville.

-My Professional Background in 60 words or less: Military then B2B then B2C.
+My Professional Background in 80 words or less: Military then B2B then B2C.
 Fortune 500s and SMBs.
 Product Management, Sales Management, Marketing Management, Brand Management, Operational Management, Social Media Management.
-Marine Nationale, T&S Brass, Microsoft, K2, Corante, SYNNEX, WOMMA, Hincapie Sportswear, LikeMinds, F360, Marketing Profs, SCHA, Furman University, Design Centers International, America’s Mart, Smartbrief, Red Chair Group.
+Marine Nationale, T&S Brass, Microsoft, K2, Corante, SYNNEX, WOMMA, Hincapie Sportswear, LikeMinds, F360, Marketing Profs, SCHA, Furman University, Design Centers International, America’s Mart, Smartbrief, Centers For Disease Control, The Federal Reserve System, Red Chair Group.

-What I Do: As BrandBuilder Marketing’s principal and senior strategist, I help companies develop, build, integrate, manage and measure Social Media Programs.
-I also help companies manage their reputations online and offline, and establish leadership in their markets.
+What I Do: I help companies develop, build, integrate, manage and measure social media programs, manage their reputation online and offline, and develop sustainable brands in an increasingly complex media landscape.

 Find out more at www.TheBrandBuilderMarketing.com.